An Empirical Analysis of Fairness Notions under Differential Privacy: Introduction

+This paper presents the first exploration of DP-SGD's impact on fairness using ML model architectures and hyperparameters specifically optimized for the DP-SGD setting.
+To identify the private and non-private models with maximum possible utility, an exhaustive grid search is conducted over a broad range of model design and hyperparameter configurations.
+In addition to utility-based metrics, differences in demographic parity, equalized odds, and predictive parity across groups are measured using k-fold cross-validation on five commonly studied ML fairness datasets, while retaining naturally occurring minority groups in the data.
+Ultimately, we observe that selecting model and training configurations tailored to DP-SGD typically reduces or maintains negligible differences across groups in relevant fairness metrics, compared to the non-private baseline.
+These findings suggest that, contrary to previous reports, DP-SGD does not systematically amplify disparities across groups, particularly when fairness is evaluated using established fairness notions and highly-studied tabular ML fairness datasets.

-The remainder of this paper is organized as follows: The Section Background brings the definitions on fairness notions and differential privacy required for understanding the contributions here.
-In Sec.
-Related Work, we discuss several papers about the interplay between fairness and differential privacy.
-Sec.
-Methodology describes the configurable model architecture we used and the privacy-preserving model selection process.
-Next, the Sec.
-Experimental Evaluation presents the main findings.
-Finally Sec.
-Conclusion closes the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:background} provides the necessary background on DP and fairness notions for understanding our contributions and discusses related work on the interplay between these two domains.
+Section~\ref{sec:methodology} details the ML fairness datasets, the model architecture and training hyperparameter configurations explored, and the privacy-preserving model selection process.
+Section~\ref{sec:experiments} presents the experimental results and provides commentary on the findings.
+Finally, Section~\ref{sec:conclusion} concludes the paper.